edreisMD/plugnplai/README.md

 ### Apply Plugins

 The `@plugins.apply_plugins` decorator can be used to easily apply active plugins to an LLM function.

+This method is suboptimal for GPT chat models because it doesn't make use of the different available roles on the chat api (system, user, or assistant roles).
+But it may be useful for other LLM providers or open-source models.

-To use it:
+Steps to use it:

 1. Import the Plugins class and decorator: